 We will not share your personal data with any third party for marketing purposes without your explicit consent.

-You have the right to withdraw consent to receive marketing information at any time by contacting DPO@henleyglobal.com or clicking unsubscribe.
-If you choose not to consent to any one of the purposes listed herein or withdraw your consent at any time, we will still be able to provide our services, however, we would not be able to provide you with the full range of services which we offer and it may affect the efficiency with which we provide the services you request.
+You have the right to withdraw consent or to object to receive marketing information at any time by contacting DPO@henleyglobal.com or clicking unsubscribe.
+If you choose not to consent or to object to any one of the purposes listed herein or withdraw your consent at any time, we will still be able to provide our services, however, we would not be able to provide you with the full range of services which we offer and it may affect the efficiency with which we provide the services you request.

 E. DISCLOSURE OF YOUR INFORMATION